 What are local service ads?

-If you aren’t familiar with local service ads, they’re a relatively new Google ad type created specifically for home service providers in which you’re able to pay per lead instead of per click.
+LSA’s are a Google ad type, created specifically for home service and home improvement providers.
+In this paid acquisition system, you’re able to pay per lead instead of per click.

 These LSAs typically get triggered whenever someone searches for keywords related to home services (ie: roofing, window replacement, painting, etc.)